LiquidGalaxyLAB/Eco-Explorer/README.md

 #### Prerequisites:

-* Android Studio, Visual Studio Code or another IDE that supports Flutter development
+* Android Studio, Visual Studio Code or any other IDE that supports Flutter development
 * Flutter SDK
 * Android SDK
-* Android tablet device or emulator
+* Android 6.x-inch device or emulator
 * Git

 Documentation on how to set up Flutter SDK and its environment can be found [here](https://flutter.dev/docs/get-started/install).
 Make sure to have [Git](https://git-scm.com/) and [Flutter](https://flutter.dev) installed in your machine before proceeding.